ngtduc693/Apache-Superset-Client/ApacheSupersetClient411/README.md

-# SupersetClient
+﻿# SupersetClient v4.1.1

-**SupersetClient** is a .NET library designed to integrate seamlessly with **Apache Superset since version 4.1.1**.
+**SupersetClient** is a .NET library designed to integrate seamlessly with **Apache Superset 4.1.1**.
 It simplifies interaction with Superset's REST API, allowing developers to manage dashboards, charts, datasets, and more from .NET applications.

 ## Features